acmesecorg/metacrack/README.md

 Metadata is first cataloged using the _catalog_ verb which stores the dataindexed by a key derived from an anonymised version of an email address.

 By providing a file containing a list of *email:hash* combinations, it is possible to **lookup** two files that are compatible with [Hashcat](https://github.com/hashcat/hashcat) attack mode 9.
 Words that would be duplicated by a rule in hashcat can be filtered out by supplying the rule to metacrack.
-Hashes can be filtered by Hashcat mode and iteration count to ensure that they are valid when using Hashcat.
-Output in the form of cracked hashes from hashcat can be provided to metacrack to be removed from hash / wordlists, and also exported using the *export* verb in various formats.
+Hashes can be filtered by Hashcat mode and iteration count to ensure that they are valid.
+Output in the form of cracked hashes from hashcat can be provided to metacrack to be removed from hash / wordlists, and exported using the *export* verb in various formats.

   > *Note*
   > Ensure that you are both legally and ethically allowed to use the meta data associated with the hashes you are trying to crack.